Preparing for independence

 - Reasonable privacy and possession of your own property.

-- Be treated fairly regardless of race, sex, culture, abilities, sexual orientation or religion.
+- Be treated fairly regardless of race, sex, culture, abilities, sexual orientation, gender identity or religion.

 - Participate in cultural activities, heritage and traditions related to your family background.